Stop setting goals. Goals are pure fantasy unless you have a specific plan to achieve them.

-It is January 1st, and you are up early with your new running shoes, your headphones on with some heart-pumping music and you are killing it on that treadmill.
-This is it, this is the year that we reach the goal of losing those pesky extra 20 pounds, and we sign up for that marathon.
+It is January 1st, and you are up early with your new running shoes, your headphones on with some heart-pumping music, and you are killing it on that treadmill.
+Now is the time, this is the year that we reach the goal of losing those pesky extra 20 pounds, and we sign up for that marathon.

 Can you see the difference??

 Setting vague and unambiguous goals is pointless.
-The creators of Goal Setting Theory, Locke & Latham discovered that 90% of the time goals that are both specific and challenging lead to higher performance than not setting goals or setting “do your best” type goals.
+The creators of Goal Setting Theory, Locke & Latham, discovered that 90% of the time goals that are both specific and challenging lead to higher performance than not setting goals or setting “do your best” type goals.
 That is a staggering percentage!
 We learn from this that the simple “loss some weight” or “eat better” goals have only a 10% chance of being achieved.
 We want and need higher numbers than this.
 Take a moment and sit down and spend some time figuring out EXACTLY what financial goals you want to achieve.
 Be specific.
-Specific goals are easier to set in motion and are easier to measure.
-Which leads us to our next step…
+Specific objectives are easier to set in motion and are easier to measure.
+This leads us to our next step.

 Have you ever seen one of those thermometers people use when doing a fundraiser?
-It shows how much money has been raised and how close (or far away) they are from their goal.
+It shows the money raised so far and how close (or far away) they are from their goal.

 Not all goals are created equal.
 When setting a goal, take a moment, and make sure it leads you in the direction you desire your life or business to go.
-Just because Stacey has set a goal to increase business by 12% before years end doesn’t mean that should be your goal.
-That is a great goal she has for her business.
-What is a great goal for YOUR business, for YOUR finances, for your ultimate life plan?
+Just because Stacey has set a goal to increase business by 12% before years end doesn’t mean that it should be your goal, that is a worthy goal she has for her business.
+What is an admirable goal for YOUR business, for YOUR finances, for your ultimate life plan?
 Achieving a smaller goal that doesn’t lead you in the direction you want to head doesn’t accomplish anything.
 Keep the big picture in mind when setting your goals to get there.

 Next time you sit down at your desk and are looking to improve your business by setting some goals, whether financial or not, keep this model in mind.
 Think about possibly adding some additional tools to help you along the way.